DataBiosphere/leonardo/README.md

 For more information and an overview, see the [wiki](https://github.com/broadinstitute/leonardo/wiki).

+## Project status
+This project is under active development.
+It is not yet ready for independent production deployment.
+See the [roadmap](https://github.com/DataBiosphere/leonardo/wiki#roadmap) section of the wiki for details.

 ## Configurability

 Documentation on how to configure Leo is Coming Soon™.
 Until then, a brief overview: there are two points at which Leonardo ~~is~~ will be pluggable.